 Type Attribute (T')

-type attribute of a macro The instruction operand, or a symbol is a letter.
+attribute of macro type a instruction operand, or a symbol is a letter.

 following letters are used for symbols that name DC and DS statements for outer macro instruction operands that are symbols that name DC or DS statements.